Welcome to the A Team's personal page

 On October 11, after 85 days in the NICU, Addison was coming home!
 I owe being able to have Thanksgiving at home with our complete family to the health care staff at Children’s Hospital.

-The girls are now five years old and doing amazing!
+The girls are now six years old and doing amazing!

 Please help us reach our fundraising goal and say thank you for the care we received at Children’s Hospital.